-As cases of COVID-19 in The Netherlands have significantly decreased, the Dutch governent has slowly started to ease some of the restrictions.
-At The Hague Academy, our staff members are mostly working from home.
+As cases of COVID-19 in The Netherlands have significantly decreased, the Dutch governent has eased most of the restrictions.
+The basic rules, such as avoiding busy places and staying 1.5 metres apart, still apply to everyone.
+At The Hague Academy, our staff members are still mostly working from home.
 However, we are slowly returning to the office.
-Some of our staff members are working from the office once a week while following strict measures to reduce risks.
+Some of our team members are working from the office a few days a week, while following strict measures to reduce infection risks.

 Due to the circumstances, our training offer is moving online.
 We are going beyond the traditional webinars and have developed several interactive learning programmes.
 In these programmes, we combine presentations from experts with individual assignments, group work, games, video tours to study visits, individual coaching, and live events.